Monmouth County Adoption Lawyers

 The decision to adopt is not one that is entered into lightly.
 If you are considering adopting a child, contact Monmouth County adoption lawyers at Fox & Melofchik so we can guide you through each step of the process and help address any issues that may arise.
 Call us today at 732-493-9400 or contact us online to schedule a consultation.

-Our offices are located in Ocean Township, New Jersey and we serve clients in Monmouth County, Middlesex County, Mercer County and the towns of Long Branch, Neptune, Asbury Park, Middletown, Ocean Township, Freehold, Wall, Sea Girt and Neptune.
+Our offices are located in Eatontown, New Jersey and we serve clients in Monmouth County, Middlesex County, Mercer County and the towns of Long Branch, Neptune, Asbury Park, Middletown, Ocean Township, Freehold, Wall, Sea Girt and Neptune.